microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 While the Query Store is beneficial for reducing the amount of time required to tune queries or easily identify query performance issues, performance information is only available for queries executed against the primary replica in an Always On Availability Group.
 In SQL Server 2022 and new option is available using the T-SQL **ALTER DATABASE** statement to enable the Query Store to collect performance information for read-only queries executed on secondary replicas.
 All performance information for all replicas is persisted on the primary replica.
 New information is captured in the Query Store to indicate which replica is associated with a query or query plan.

-> [!NOTE]
-> Trace flag 12606 is required in order to be able enable Query Store for secondary replicas
+> NOTE: Trace flag 12606 is required in order to be able enable Query Store for secondary replicas

 ### Query store for Intelligent Query Processing